sokcheng/Kitsuchan-NG/COMMANDS.md

 ## echo
 ### Aliases: say
 Repeat the user's text back at them.
+Bot owner only.

-* *text - A list of strings, which is concatenated into one string before being echoed.
+* text - A string to be echoed back.

 ## eval
 Evaluate a Python expression.
-Only the owner may run this.
+Bot owner only.

 ## fdesk
 ### Aliases: facedesk